Adaptive Perturbation for Adversarial Attack: Method

 Since the gradient varies in different pixels, the sign function is usually used to normalize the gradient, which is convenient to set the step size of each step during the attack (\eg, \cref{equ:fgsm}).
 Under the most commonly used $L_\infty$ norm setting in the adversarial attack, \ie, constraining the maximal $L_\infty$ norm of the generated adversarial perturbations, the use of the sign function can also leverage the largest perturbation budget to enhance the aggressiveness of adversarial examples.

 The sign function normalizes all values of the gradient into $\{0, +1, -1\}$.
 Although this method can scale the gradient value to make full use of the perturbation budget in the $L_\infty$ attack, the resultant update directions in adversarial attack are limited, \eg, there are only eight possible update directions in the case of a two-dimensional space ((0, 1), (0, -1), (1, 1), (1, -1), (1, 0), (-1, -1), (-1, 0), (-1, 1)).

+We use a two-dimensional toy example (as shown in~\cref{fig:motivation}) to demonstrate the limitation of the existing attack methods with the sign function.
+The loss function in~\cref{fig:motivation} is a Gaussian mixture model of the following expression:

-From \cref{fig:motivation}, we can clearly see that the attack directions in sign-based methods (\eg, BIM~\cite{kurakin2017adversarial}) are distracted and not accurate anymore, which conversely needs more update steps and perturbations budgets to implement a successful attack.
+From the figure, we can clearly see that the attack directions in sign-based methods (\eg, BIM~\cite{kurakin2017adversarial}) are distracted and not accurate anymore, which conversely needs more update steps and perturbations budgets to implement a successful attack.
 The inaccurate update direction may cause the generated adversarial examples to be sub-optimal.